Stingrays (Cell-Site Simulators): An In-Depth Analysis

 • Showed the capabilities were far more advanced than previously acknowledged

-This leak, provided by a concern within the intelligence community, was motivated by the "militarization of domestic law enforcement."
+This leak, provided by a concerned whistleblower within the intelligence community, was motivated by the "militarization of domestic law enforcement" and concerns about surveillance overreach without judicial oversight.

 Impact of the Revelations